Strugglemeat/LakeSnes/README.md

 - Run `make`

 Note that these build are dependend on SDL2 being installed / found in `./sdl2`.

-Compiling on Windows will most likely require something like Cygwin/Mingw/Msys2, or WSL.
-This is left as an exercise for the reader (for now).

 ## Usage and controls